z3y/UdonBakeryAdapter/README.md

 properties get filled automatically on world build.

 #
-Also includes Bakery Volume trigger and recivier, similar to bakery c# scripts ported to udon
+Also includes Bakery Volume trigger and receiver, similar to bakery c# scripts ported to udon